 Get debt help

-If your IVA fails, creditors may request that your IVA supervisor petitions for your bankruptcy, however this is very unlikely to happen.
+If your IVA fails, the people you owe may ask your IVA supervisor to petition for your bankruptcy.
+But this is unlikely to happen.

 How does an IVA affect your credit rating?